Accent Walls

 Nocatee, Jacksonville4 min read

-Board and Batten Hallway Accent Wall in Nocatee, Jacksonville FL — Nocatee, Jacksonville, FL
+Board and Batten Hallway Accent Wall in Nocatee, Jacksonville FL in Nocatee, Jacksonville, FL

 The Project

-This one came from a homeowner in Nocatee who had invested in a beautiful home but felt like the main hallway was letting the rest of the house down.
-The space already had a lot going for it — arched pass-throughs, a tray ceiling, and warm wood-look tile underfoot — but the walls were completely blank.
-Long stretches of flat drywall with nothing to say.
-They wanted something that would make the hallway feel intentional, the kind of detail that makes guests stop and look twice.
+This one came from a homeowner in Nocatee whose house was done right everywhere except the main hallway.
+The space had plenty going for it already.
+Arched pass-throughs.
+A tray ceiling.
+Warm wood-look tile underfoot.
+But the walls were completely blank, long stretches of flat drywall with nothing to say.
+They wanted the hallway to feel intentional, the kind of detail that makes someone slow down and actually look at the wall.

-AVP Construction JAX came out, measured the corridor from end to end, and proposed a full board and batten accent wall treatment running the entire length of both sides.
-The result is one of the most striking hallway transformations we've done in Jacksonville, Florida.
+We measured the corridor end to end and proposed a full board and batten accent wall treatment running the entire length of both sides.
+What came out of it is one of the more demanding hallway installs we've done in Jacksonville, Florida.

 After: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL